carbon-language/carbon-lang/docs/design/values.md

 relationship is with the customization point.
-For example, should this syntax immediately forward declare `impl as ReferenceImplicitAs where .T = T`, thereby allowing an out-of-line definition of the `Convert` method and `... where _` to pick up the associated type from the syntax.
+For example, should this syntax immediately forward declare `impl as ReferenceImplicitAs where .T = T`, thereby allowing an out-of-line definition of the `Convert` method and `... where _` to pick up the associated constant from the syntax.
 Alternatively, the syntactic marker might be integrated into the `impl` declaration for `ReferenceImplicitAs` itself.

 ## Alternatives considered